 Now we come to the tricky question of what is minor.
 There are multiple ways of going about this.
 The way I was taught in grade school was that you take your major scale, lets say D-Major, and lower the 3rd, 6th, and 7th note.

-We need to think of what is known as the "relative minor”
+We need to delve into what is termed the "relative minor."

 D - E - F# - G - A - B - C# - D

-VOILA! we have a minor scale. b-minor has the same two sharps as D-Major, they are relative, and in a way they are the same scale.
-If we wanted to go back to the Sound of Music we would hear La-Ti-Do-Re-Mi-Fa-So-La.
-I don’t think the song has the same kick anymore, but you get the point.
+VOILÀ!
+We now have a minor scale.
+B-minor shares the same two sharps as D-Major; they are relatives and, in a sense, represent the same scale.
+To illustrate, if we were to revert to the Sound of Music, we would encounter the sequence La-Ti-Do-Re-Mi-Fa-So-La.
+The song might not exude the same lively energy, but the essence is clear.

 Indeed, major can evoke happiness while minor can convey a sense of melancholy.
 Yet, the primary distinction between major and minor lies in their distinct patterns, with minor being a variation of major that commences from a different note.